 Is a full Equality Impact Assessment required?

-Does the proposal have the potential to impact on people with protected characteristics in the following ways:

-- access to or participation in a service, - levels of representation in our workforce, or - reducing quality of life (i.e. health, education, standard of living)?

-Please indicate yes or no. If the answer is yes then a full impact assessment must be carried out.
-If the answer is no, please provide a justification.
+Does the proposal have the potential to impact on people with protected characteristics in the following ways: access to or participation in a service, levels of representation in our workforce, or reducing quality of life (i.e. health, education, standard of living) ?
+Please indicate yes or no. If the answer is yes then No. a full impact assessment must be carried out.
+If The impacts are set out within the individual saving the answer is no, please provide a justification. proposals to meet the savings and income generation were proposed within the Council Budget 2018/19.

-No.

-The impacts are set out within the individual proposals to meet the savings and income generation proposed within the Council Budget 2018/19.
 Relevance Checks and EQIAs have been conducted against these individual proposals.
-Director sign-off and date: Denise Murray 15/01/2019 Equalities Officer sign-off and date: 15/01/19
+Service Director sign-off and date: Equalities Officer sign-off and date: Denise Murray 13/01/2020 Reviewed by Equality and Inclusion Team 13/1/2020